Souravbit2/Azure-Projects/Private Access to Storage Account/README.md

 - Use Azure Bastion instead of public IPs for VM management.
 - Lock down outbound with Azure Firewall or a NAT gateway with FQDN tags if you need granular egress control.

----

-If you share your preferred resource names and whether you want Portal-only or CLI-first, I’ll tailor the commands and screenshots to match your lab exactly.